Holocaust Memoirs, Testimonies, Histories

 #Des Pres, Terrence.
 The Survivor: An Anatomy of Life in the Death Camps.
 New York: Oxford University Press, 1976.
 [Physical and psychological aspects of being incarcerated in concentration camps]

 *Deutsch, Mina.
 Mina’s Story: A Doctor’s Memoir of the Holocaust.
 Toronto: ECW Press, 1994.
-[In hiding in Poland; encounters with Russians; journey to Canada]
+[Mina Kimmel is liberated by the Russians after her journey eastward through Nazi-occupied Europe and hiding in an underground bunker.]

 Drukier, Manny.
 Carved in Stone: Holocaust Years, A Boy's Tale.
 Toronto: University of Toronto Press, 1996.